Warning: Contains spoilers for Avengers: Endgame.

 Who is directing Black Widow?

-The film is being helmed by Australian director Cate Shortland (Lore).
+The film is being directed by Australian director Cate Shortland (Lore) – a female director.

 Marvel was reportedly “extremely thorough” in its search for the right director, having met with more than 65 people before deciding on Shortland.